Darkle/newapp-boilerplate/README.md

   * Note: dont use minify on the html as it seems break the html (the server gzip should be enough for the html anyway)
   * Snowpack minifies the vendor js when we build for production
 * Using [jest](https://jestjs.io/) for tests
 * The `run-s` in the package.json script is just a shortcut for the `npm-run-all` program.
-It runs the script in serial (one after the other).
+It runs the scripts in serial (one after the other).
 * The `browserslist` key in the package.json is for snowpack.
 It tells it what to target for its output.
 * The `size-check` npm script runs the [bundlesize](https://github.com/siddharthkp/bundlesize) app.
 It runs agains the snowpack output files.
 It doesnt check the aggregate, only the individual files.